apache/nuttx-apps/nshlib/README.md

 - `CONFIG_NSH_FATMOUNTPT` – This is the location where the FAT FS will be mounted.
 Default is `/tmp`.

+## Init scripts

+Scripts can be run to initialize the system when NSH starts.
+For increased flexibility, this can be enabled even if `CONFIG_NSH_ROMFSETC` is not enabled, since startup scripts can also be executed from any filesystem initialized by the board logic.

+- `CONFIG_NSH_SYSINITSCRIPT` – This is the absolute path to the system init script.
+The default is `/etcinit.d/rc.sysinit`.
+This is executed before the network is initialized.

+- `CONFIG_NSH_INITSCRIPT` – This is the absolute path to the startup script.
+  The default is `/etc/init.d/rcS`.
+This is executed after the network has been initialized.

+- `CONFIG_NSH_RCSCRIPT` – This is the absolute path to the login script.
+  The default is `/etc/init.d/rcS`.
+This is executed at console login, eg at system startup, but also on USB connection and in when someone logs in via telnet.

 ## Common Problems